durgarjun9/ActivityMonitoringMacOs/README.md

 The application uses a minimalist design system inspired by native macOS aesthetics.
 You can customize the app icon by replacing `assets/icon.png`.

-## 📄 License

-Individual/Personal use license.
-Built with ❤️ for the macOS community.